 * Planned Wilmar, Noble Indonesia JV fell apart in July

-* Regulatory uncertainty, dwindling land curb Indonesia palm expansion
+* Regulatory uncertainty, dwindling land curb Indonesia palm

 * Planters increasingly turning to Africa

 International Ltd is looking to expand its palm oil

 plantations in Africa and could start sugar operations in

 Myanmar, as its plans to find suitable land in Indonesia hit

 The company is eyeing opportunities to grow in Africa and

 hopes to give more details in the next six months or so on

 starting business in Myanmar, as the Southeast Asian nation